JohnBinford/AppleWood-Pointe/readme.md

  ***

 ## Workshop Email List
-- Please email johnathan.binford@gmail.com for a copy of the list!
+- Please email johnathan.binford@gmail.com for a copy of the list.
-- Thanks to all for keeping our email listl up to date.
+- Thanks to all for keeping our email list up to date.
   - Please email johnathan.binford@gmail.com with any updates.

 * * *